Village of Radium Hot Springs, BC: A Great Place for a Fall Trip

 Gulf Islands National Park Reserve requires some extra planning to visit as destinations and park sites are scattered across many islands.
 Pender Island (actually two islands separated by a shipping canal dredged in the early 1900s) makes a great home base as it is (relatively) easily accessible via BC Ferries, offers several National Park sites on the island itself, and provides a great jumping-off point to visit other islands.
 On Pender Island, make sure you visit:

 - Roesland: A former holiday resort, Roesland today houses the Pender Islands Museum and serves as the operational headquarters for Gulf Islands National Park Reserve on Pender Island.
-Download the Parks Canada Explora App for a GPS-guided tour of the property and step back in time as you wander through the apple orchard, past the former seaside cottages, and out to the end of Roe Islet.
+The property is a step back in time as you wander through the apple orchard, past the former seaside cottages, and out to the end of Roe Islet.

 - Mount Norman: Get your heart pumping with a short but steep 1.5 kilometre hike to the highest point on the Pender Islands.
 With spectacular views westward towards Victoria, Mount Norman is an excellent place to be as the sun dips low in the sky.